stanlyxiang/plcontainer/README.md

 1. The function definition starts with the line `# container: plc_python` which defines the name of container that will be used for running this function.
 To check the list of containers defined in the system you can run the command `plcontainer configure --show`.
 Each container is mapped to a single docker image, you can list the ones available in your system with command `docker images`

 1. At the moment two languages are supported for PL/Container: R and Python.
-Currently the official support images are still building.For an example of how to create a compatible docker image see `Dockerfile.R` and `Dockerfile.python`
+Currently the official support images are still building.
+For an example of how to create a compatible docker image see `Dockerfile.R` and `Dockerfile.python`

 1. The implementation assumes Docker container exposes some port, i.e. the container is started by an API call similar to running `docker run -d -P <image>` to publish the exposed port to a random port on the host.